Rachel Nichols (actress): 2010s

 Nichols starred as a police detective assigned to investigate the murder of a young boy in the small-scale crime drama Meskada (2010), which premiered at the Tribeca Film Festival and received a limited theatrical release in North America.
-In the 3-D sword and sorcery film Conan the Barbarian, a reimagining of the 1982 Arnold Schwarzenegger film of the same name.
-Nichols starred as a master of martial arts, a priestess, and the love interest of the titular character.
+In the 3-D sword and sorcery film Conan the Barbarian, a reimagining of the 1982 film, Nichols starred as a master of martial arts, a priestess, and the love interest of the titular character.
 She performed her own stunts in the high-stakes action scenes and fight sequences, but a double was used for a sex scene with co-star Jason Momoa.
 Filming occurred between March and July 2010 in Bulgaria, and Conan was released on August 19, 2011.
 Budgeted at US$90 million, the film received negative reviews, and only grossed US$48.8 worldwide.
 Boston Globe felt that Nichols portrayed her "pure-blooded innocent" character with the "enthusiasm of a bored office receptionist".

 Nichols first guest starred in three episodes of the CBS television series Criminal Minds and was then promoted as a series regular.
 Her role was Ashley Seaver, an FBI cadet assigned to the BAU.
 The casting choice came amid uproar from the series' fanbase as she was brought in to replace exiting actresses A.J.
 Cook and Paget Brewster.
 However, as the season progressed, viewers eventually warmed to the character.
 "It just kind of worked.
 It was a long process," she said.
 It was eventually announced that Nichols had been let go from the show.
 Nichols next starred in the independent romantic comedy A Bird of the Air (2011) as "a librarian who joins a highway patrolman to uncover the mysteries behind the cryptic sayings spoken by an ancient parrot."
 She described the production as a "quirky, edgy love story" and felt that her part was a "departure from some of the roles I've been offered".
 The film received a limited theatrical release and a mixed critical response.
 The New York Times remarked that the actress "is consistently appealing in the kind of role Zooey Deschanel has pretty much cornered", while the Village Voice found her character to be a "grating twit".

 In Continuum, a Canadian science fiction TV series, Nichols starred as a police officer against a group of rebels from the year 2077 who time-travel to Vancouver in the year 2012.
 The series premiered on Showcase on May 27, 2012, and its first episode became the highest-rated episode in the network's history.
 Continuum ran for four seasons until October 9, 2015, and earned Nichols a Constellation Award and two Saturn Award nominations for Best Actress on Television.
 Nichols starred opposite Tyler Perry in the thriller Alex Cross (2012), as the blighted colleague of a psychologist and police lieutenant.
 Like Conan, her previous wide release, the film garnered negative reviews, and made a lackluster US$34.6 million worldwide.